WHAT ARE PANS & PANDAS?

 PANDAS (“Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections”) is a subset of PANS and was first reported by a team at the National Institute of Mental Health (part of NIH) in 1998.
 PANDAS has 5 distinct criteria for diagnosis, including abrupt “overnight” OCD or dramatic, disabling tics; a relapsing-remitting, episodic symptom course; young age at onset (average of 6–7 years); presence of neurologic abnormalities; and temporal association between symptom onset and Group A strep(GAS) infection.
-The 5 criteria usually are accompanied by similar comorbid symptoms as found in PANS (please see the PPN PANDAS Diagnostic Guidelines).
+The 5 criteria usually are accompanied by similar comorbid symptoms as found in PANS.

 Is PANDAS Autoimmune/Autoinflammatory?

 Autoimmune or Autoinflammatory Disease – Researchers hypothesize that simultaneous exposure to multiple infectious organisms can (i) override the natural immunological mechanisms which prevent the immune system from attacking self-antigen; and/or (ii) produce abnormal activation of the immune system, which then attacks neuronal cells.
 It is also possible that some people are genetically predisposed to these forms of dysregulated immune response.